KhronosGroup/glTF-Sample-Assets/Models/CarConcept/README.md

 ## Model Cleanup

 The source model is provided in FBX, glTF, and USDz formats.
-FBX is usually the best for editing because it preserves quads and polygons, which allows edge loop workflows for content authoring.
+FBX is usually the best for editing because it preserves quads and polygons, which allows edgeloop workflows for content authoring.

 The source FBX file has skinned meshes with bone animations, however the meshes have non-uniform and negative transforms, which causes issues when importing the model into [3ds Max](https://www.autodesk.com/products/3ds-max/overview).